min2ha/ukwa-site/content/target/39736/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Mohammed Sarul Islam on Facebook (UKIP candidate for Cardiff Central and South East Central)

 Mohammed Sarul Islam is the UKIP candidate for Cardiff Central and South Wales Central at the 2016 National Assembly for Wales elections.